xytovl/steam-runtime-tools/bin/logger.md

 Additionally, if a terminal has been selected for logging, the same log messages are copied to that terminal.

+If **srt-logger --mkfifo** was used, then the only output on standard output is the absolute path to the fifo.

+Unstructured human-readable diagnostic messages are written to standard error if appropriate.

 # EXIT STATUS

 The exit status is similar to **env**(1):